By Jack Kohane

 Travel is on the rise – and so is the need for pharmacist advice

 And the drive to ramble both near and far is on the ascent.
-According to the Ottawa-based Canadian Tourism Research Institute (CTRI), outbound leisure travel among Canadians is forecast to grow at a 4 percent average annual rate until 2020.
-Additionally, more than one-quarter (26.5 percent) of those planning to travel abroad (outside of Canada and the U.S.) this summer intend to visit a doctor or medical clinic prior to the trip to get vaccinated and/or to obtain medications.
+According to the Ottawa-based Canadian Tourism Research Institute (CTRI), outbound leisure travel among Canadians grew at a 4 percent average annual rate up to 2020.
+Additionally, more than one-quarter (26.5 percent) of those planning to travel abroad (outside of Canada and the U.S.) later this year intend to visit a doctor or medical clinic prior to the trip to get vaccinated and/or to obtain medications.

 Port Coquitlam, BC pharmacist Ajit Johal feels the profession is ready to commit to the category.
 “Pharmacists have the knowledge and are accessible to patients seeking pre-travel advice,” says the Clinical Services Coordinator for Wilson Pharmacy, who has obtained his Certificate in Travel Health (CTH) and recently created “Travel Rx” (www.travelrx.ca), a pharmacy-based travel health service.
 “When it comes to travel health and medicine … pharmacists are an ‘underutilized’ resource,” he argues, pointing out that part of the problem may be that pharmacists may lack confidence in travel medicine.
 “Time constraints and a dearth of available resources contribute to this phenomenon,” he contends.